Systems

 Whichever label maker you go with, be sure to get a case or make sure it’s stored safely in a container.

-Making your own labels with your handwriting or a circut machine will take longer than a standard label maker.
-We typically use a label maker on project, occasionally we’ll use my handwriting.
+Making your labels with your handwriting or a Cricut machine will take longer than a standard label maker.
+We typically use a label maker on projects, but occasionally we’ll use my handwriting.

 Labeling is something for the longest time I would skip over because it would take too long.
 I have learned the hard way of not having a label, forgetting what was in there, buying unnecessary things, and wasting time searching for things.